eaguaida/Enhanced-Canny-Edge-Detector/README.md

 ## License

-The Enhanced Canny Edge Detector for Image Segmentation is open-source and available under [license name].
+The Enhanced Canny Edge Detector for Image Segmentation is open-source and available under [eaguaida].
 Please refer to the LICENSE file for more details.